MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 This article walks through building a C++ extension module for CPython that computes a hyperbolic tangent and calls it from Python code.
 The routine is implemented first in Python to demonstrate the relative performance gain of implementing the same routine in C++.

-The approach taken here is that for standard CPython extensions as described in the [Python documentation](https://docs.python.org/3/c-api/).
-A comparison between this and other means is described under [alternative approaches](#alternative-approaches) at the end of this article.
+This article also demonstrates two ways to make the C++ available to Python.
+First is to use the standard CPython extensions as described in the [Python documentation](https://docs.python.org/3/c-api/).
+The second uses [pybind11](https://github.com/pybind/pybind11), which is recommended for C++ 11 because of its simplicity.
+A comparison between these and other means is found under [alternative approaches](#alternative-approaches) at the end of this article.

 The completed sample from this walkthrough can be found on [python-samples-vs-cpp-extension](https://github.com/Microsoft/python-sample-vs-cpp-extension) (GitHub).